mparno/fenics-web/source/documentation/tutorial/nonlinear.rst

 at the algebraic level in the section :ref:`tut:nonlinear:Newton:algebraic`.
-Since Newton's method at the algebraic level required some "backward" construction of the underlying weak forms, FEniCS users may prefer Newton's method at the PDE level, which is more straightforward.
+Since Newton's method at the algebraic level required some "backward" construction of the underlying weak forms, FEniCS users may prefer Newton's method at the PDE level, which this author finds more straightforward, although not so commonly documented in the literature on numerical methods for PDEs.
 There is seemingly no need for differentiations to derive a Jacobian matrix, but a mathematically equivalent derivation is done when nonlinear terms are linearized using the first two Taylor series terms and when products in the perturbation :math:`\delta u` are neglected.

+.. index:: pde_newton_np.py

-The implementation is identical to the one in the section :ref:`tut:nonlinear:Newton:algebraic` and is found in the file ``nlPoisson_pdeNewton.py`` (for the fun of it we use a ``VariationalProblem`` object instead of assembling a matrix and vector and calling ``solve``).
+The implementation is identical to the one in the section :ref:`tut:nonlinear:Newton:algebraic` and is found in the file ``pde_newton_np.py``.
 The reader is encouraged to go through this code to be convinced that the present method actually ends up with the same program as needed for the Newton method at the linear algebra level in the section :ref:`tut:nonlinear:Newton:algebraic`.